Software · systems · creative infrastructure

 • Stripe-connected subscription state

-• Scheduling model built around teams, locations, shifts, and employees
+• Shift scheduling around teams, locations, and availability

-Outcome A serious SaaS foundation with the hard parts modeled directly: tenancy, access, scheduling, billing, and operational reliability.
+Outcome A SaaS foundation with tenancy, access, scheduling, and billing modeled directly.

 • Multi-tenant